Breckenridge, Colorado, is a great place to visit at any time of year. This mountain town was established in 1859 and was incorporated in 1880.

 However, keep in mind that if you’re visiting Breckenridge in the winter, you’ll have to come back another time to complete this drive – Boreas Pass is usually closed from the first Monday of November until late spring.

 Address: Colorado State Highway 9

-If Boreas Pass Road sounds like a little too much for you, you can still summit an 11,542′ pass by car on Colorado State Highway 9 – this peak is just twenty minutes south of town.
+If Boreas Pass Road sounds like a little too much for you, you can still reach the summit, an 11,542′ pass, by car on Colorado State Highway 9 – this peak is just twenty minutes south of town.
 This road is open and maintained all year – it’s the main thoroughfare between I-70 and Fairplay, so you can also drive this one in the winter.
 (And, don’t worry – if you choose to do Boreas Pass, you’ll also get to drive over this mountain on your way back to Breckenridge.)